rebeccaskinner/rebeccaskinner.github.io/posts/2021-06-09-getting-to-the-fixed-point.md

 ## A Quick Look at Recursion in Haskell

 A recursive function is a function that refers back to itself.
-In functional programming in general, and haskell in particular, recursion is common enough that we've developed several different names for it, each referring to some particular flavor or nuance of the way that the recursion is used.
-A couple of terms that will we'll use as we're working toward an understanding of fixed points in haskell are: _manual recursion_, _automatic recursion_, and _recursive bindings_.
-The terms In this section we'll spend a bit of time looking at each of these, and building up some examples, so that we have a common framework for how we think about recursion, and a common language for understanding the finer points of how fixed points work.
+There are different ways that you can accomplish recursion, and throughout this article we'll look at several of them.
+We'll start by defining a couple of new terms to help us differentiate some particular aspects of recursion that will matter as we're exploring fixed points: _manual recursion_, _automatic recursion_, and _recursive bindings_.
+Throughout this section of the article we'll spend some time with each of these types of recursion, building up some examples and working our way towards a better understanding of how they let us think about the general nature of recursion and how it relates to fixed points.

 ### Manual Recursion